 Hello, I’m Jen.
-I’m a writer, teacher and mama.
+I’m a writer and mama.

-I love second-hand bookstores, dark chocolate, afternoon naps, travel-themed stationery, singing, and all things colourful.
+I love second-hand bookstores, dark chocolate, New York, afternoon naps, travel-themed stationery, singing, and all things colourful.

-I’m highly sensitive, introverted and adore everything about creative writing and journaling.
+I’m highly sensitive, introverted and adore everything about books, creative writing and journaling.

 I’m fascinated about the intersection of motherhood, identity and creativity.

-I own more books than I can possibly read, am attempting to write two books while raising a toddler, and dream of one day teaching creative workshops while travelling the world.
+I own more books than I can possibly read, am attempting to write every day while raising a toddler, and dream of one day teaching creative workshops while travelling the world.

-My fiancé and I live in a tiny house on a hillside in Auckland, New Zealand, with our pup and son, Baxter.
+My fiancé and I live in a tiny house on a hillside in Auckland, New Zealand, with our pup Duncan and our son, Baxter.

 Welcome to my little corner of the internet.